zrsharp/EAP/README.md

   + a reference to the source text;
   + the reporting verb structure;
   + the main point of the source text.

+# Unit 5 Patterns

+## Unit 5-1 Citations and references

+### Words

+### Function

+In academic writing, writers use citations and references to acknowledge the ideas of earlier authors in order to avoid plagiarism([ˈpleɪdʒərɪzəm] 抄袭，剽窃).

+**Function**: Citations and references give the readers access to information about sources cited in the text.

+#### Citations(in-text citation/reference)

+- provide information, in brief, about the source of the original materials.
+There are two general types of citation systems: **numbered** and **author-date**.
+  - **The numbered system**: each number in the text corresponds to a numbered entry in a Note section at the end of the text.
+  - **The author-date system**: the names of the authors(only family name) and date of publication appear in the parentheses of the text, and each citation corresponds to an entry in the Reference section at the end of the text.

+#### References

+provide complete information about a source and is found at the of the text in a ***References***, ***Works Cited*** or in a ***Notes section***.

+In a References part, or Note section, entries include the author’s name, date of publication, title of the work, page number, publisher, location of publisher (if a book), issue and volume number(卷号) (if a journal, magazine, or newspaper article) or URL (the address of a web page on the world wide web if found on a website).
+The entries are listed in alphabetical order according to the author’s last name.

+### What to cite and reference, and what not to cite

+**Writers must reference:**

+- exact quotation.
+- specific ideas
+- specific facts learned from another source of information.
+- specific research results
+- specific statistics
+- specific examples discovered from another source of information.

+### Forms of citation

+- **Quotation**
+- **Paraphrase**
+- **Summary**